 As the third-largest castle in the Czech Republic, this is the dominant structure in town, holding 300 rooms and 10,000 pieces of art.
 Behind the courtyard and its elegant Italian arcades, the castle's core is pure Gothic splendor, reflected not only in its thick defensive walls and round tower but also in the frescoes covering interior corridors.
-Colorful examples of medieval coats of arms and a panorama depicting the legend of St. George date from 1338.
+Colorful examples of medieval coats of arms and a panorama depicting the legend of St. George date to 1338.
 Over the course of centuries, buildings of an adjoining Renaissance-era château were added to the early Gothic castle, together forming a large complex.
 There are three different marked routes through the castle for visitors to follow.
-Tour A is best for design lovers; you'll visit the Adam building, which includes glimpses of Renaissance, baroque, rococo, Empire, and classical styles, as well as see numerous paintings from a previous owner's vast collection.
-Tour B takes you to the castle's Gothic and medieval core the Chapel
+Tour A is best for design lovers: you'll visit the Adam building, which includes glimpses of Renaissance, baroque, rococo, Empire, and classical styles, as well as see numerous paintings from a previous owner's vast collection.
+Tour B takes you to the castle's Gothic and medieval core, the Chapel of the

 Holy Spirit, and the Royal Hall.
 Tour C offers the opportunity to visit 18th- and 19th-century apartments as well as the Rondel, a bit of an architectural oddity set in this Gothic scene, designed by an Italian in the 16th century.
 The official term for the decor is "European Mannerism," but it really resembles a big pink cake with confectionary images of aristocratic dancers and musicians.
 Built as a ballroom, this space still hosts the occasional concert.
 Wander the exterior courtyards for free, or simply climb the Black Tower for a view of the castle and surrounding area.